Death on the Nile (1978 film): Development

 EMI Films had scored a huge success in 1974 with a film version of Murder on the Orient Express, and wanted a follow-up.
+The plan was to make Death on the Nile, but the rights could not be obtained, so in July 1975 EMI announced they would film Evil Under the Sun instead.
+However, these plans were postponed and the Nile rights secured.

 The movie was made during a period of expansion for EMI Films under Michael Deeley and Barry Spikings, who were increasingly aiming at the international market with films like The Deer Hunter and Convoy.
 Death on the Nile was a more traditionally British film.
+Nat Cohen of EMI sold the film to US television for more than its budget.

 The director, John Guillermin, had just made two blockbusters, The Towering Inferno and King Kong.

 Casting

 Albert Finney played Hercule Poirot in Murder on the Orient Express, but did not wish to undergo the heavy make-up required for Poirot in the Egyptian sun.
 The producers felt if they could not get Finney they should go in a totally different direction and picked Peter Ustinov.
-"Poirot is a character part if ever there was one", said producer Goodwin, "and Peter is a top character actor."
+"Poirot is a character part if ever there was one", said producer Richard Goodwin, "and Peter is a top character actor."

 An all-star cast was employed.
 This was Jane Birkin's first British movie in a decade.